sjl/red-tape/docs/02-basics.markdown

 If it's *not* valid, we use the GET handler to re-render the form without redirecting.
-We pass along our *invalid* form as we do that, so that when the GET handler uses the `:data` it will fill in the fields correctly so the user doesn't have to retype everything.
+We pass along our *invalid* form as we do that, so that when the GET handler calls the `page` and uses the `:data` it will fill in the fields correctly so the user doesn't have to retype everything.

 Summary
 -------